'Gimme a break!' Biden blasts insurance hassles for mental health treatment

 Serious mental illness is often a life or death situation, but if insurance doesn't cover care, it's a huge out-of-pocket cost.
 Paying directly, without insurance, for something like inpatient substance abuse treatment can easily cost $100,000 — or more.
 So even families with resources often end up tapping every source of cash and credit they can.

 Out of desperation, some families impoverish themselves to qualify for public insurance like Medicaid.
-Some forego care and let conditions worsen into a bigger crisis, or end up in the ER.
+Some forgo care and let conditions worsen into a bigger crisis, or end up in the ER.

 Here are the three policy changes in Biden's proposed rule: